 That’s not to say that rewilding doesn’t bring a smorgasbord of benefits to human life – benefits that will soon include a crop of financial rewards to landowners for providing ‘ecosystem services’, improving biodiversity and, crucially, the quality of habitat.
 But the point is, that shouldn’t be the main driver – rewilding is about putting wildlife and ecology first for a change, for appreciating the intrinsic value of it.
 And by doing that, it brings benefits to us in the form of cleaner water, cleaner air, less flooding, less soil erosion, less coastal erosion, more carbon capture, a deeper sense of wonder with our natural surroundings which can improve our wellbeing – all of this and much more.
 But nature is not here to serve us – we have a moral duty to repair what we’ve broken, and because we are part of nature, we stand to gain from this repair.

-Beavers, bison, wolves and domesticated cattle behind fences is a step towards turning our countryside into an outdoor zoo – instead of self-willed land that chooses its own path with animals that are truly free.
+Beavers, bison, wolves and domesticated cattle behind fences is a step towards turning our countryside into a zoo – instead of self-willed land that chooses its own path with animals that are truly free.
 I don’t want this type of approach to become normalised.
 Taking animals out of a wild setting and putting them into managed enclosures goes against everything that rewilding stands for, which includes creating vast protected areas of wild land connected by corridors, with an emphasis on the role of keystone species and apex predators exerting a self-regulatory influence on trophic interactions.
 In other words, putting creatures back into ecosystems that help to sustain all other life, and create new life.

 You could argue this is a necessary stepping stone towards acceptance – an adjustment period – and there’s some merit in that thinking, if it swiftly leads to the fences coming down and real change on the ground.
 But I fear at this moment in time, it’s just a manifestation of the continual watering down of rewilding as it comes up against a legacy of over-engineered, overly cautious wildlife conservation – stagnating in its own bureaucracy.
 No, I think once the fences go up, there is no guarantee they will come down again.
 Or if they do, they’ll be freed with more conditions attached.
 I hope I am proved wrong.

 A lot of my frustration comes from the pace of progress, or rather, the lack of it.
 Deliberation and procrastination.
 We Brits are especially fond of it.
 Perhaps it’s our island mentality and the colonial spectre of control.
-We’re too used being in control.
+We’re too used to being in control.
 Wild can mean unpredictable.
 How can we manage unpredictable outcomes?
 How can we plan, box-tick and then plan some more if we don’t know what’s coming next?
 Well, here’s the thing: it’s okay to not know what nature is going to do next – that is the beauty of nature.
 It looks after itself, sustains us, and captivates us with its complexity.
 We just need to let it go and marvel at what it comes up with.

 Rewilding is a mindset, as much as it is a scientifically-grounded ecological ideology.
 It’s a new lens for viewing nature through that dials up the species interactivity and dials down the management.
 Because nature is not so scary.
 If we are to be scared of anything, it’s of our ability to destroy the nature around us and not expect any consequences as we sleepwalk into an ecological collapse.
 We also rewild because it’s ethically the right thing to do.
 To fix what we have broken.
 So how about we take a leap of faith and skip the fences?
 We know what nature can do for us if left alone, we just need to stop thinking it’s here for us to modify – because most of the time we don’t really know what we’re doing, no matter how many meetings, feasibility studies and frameworks have gone before it.
 Make wildlife conservation more about education, observation, study, and understanding, and less about management.
 The mental fences need to come down too.